What living with dysautonomia and EDS feels like – introducing…”Grog the Head”

 A friend of mine who made a daily appearance for 6 months, stopped for 2 months and has now come back again is Grog, as I have now named him (aka bear with a sore head).
 When he’s in full swing he’s like the hangover (with full on banging migraines) that won’t go away and, over the last 12 months, has become a pretty consistent member of my crew.
 It seems it’s all part of the delightful bag of tricks this weird condition brings.

 When it flares, I really can’t work out how to improve it.
 Partly because I’m not really sure what causes it.
 Is it the blood pressure or the adrenaline surges which causes it?
 Is it a dehydration thing?
 Hmm perhaps.
 Or as my rheumatologist said it could be the fibromyalgia.
 All I need to do to trigger it, it seems, is have a busy, fun or stressful day the day before or to have found myself sleeping too flat overnight (sleeping on 4-5 pillows usually keeps it at bay).
 Which is where I find myself today!
 Ironic that it’s after a visit to Spesh where I triumphantly exclaimed my migraines had pretty much gone.
-Note to self – beware sweeping statements and a vengeful body!
+[Note to self – beware sweeping statements when you have a chronic ilness -nothing actually buggers off permanently!].

 It leaves me with a thick hangover head and an enduring headache that is not touched by anything, and, when it’s bad, repetitive migraines.
 I’ve had to completely cut out the alcohol since it just makes it so much worse.